 Some times it may be necessary to extend the resection to the organs and it is possible that after the operation is a hormonal deficit that requires replacement medical treatment.

 It is possible that during the surgery you have to make modifications to the procedure by intraoperative findings to provide the most appropriate treatment.

 The intervention requires the administration of anesthesia and it is possible that during or after the intervention the use of blood and/or blood products is necessary.

-Purpose of the procedure and benefits that are expected to be achieved
+Purpose of the adrenalectomy in Delhi and benefits that are expected to be achieved

 This procedure is intended to prevent excessive growth of the gland, alterations general and neighboring organ sand/or control hormone levels.

 The most common cause for adrenalectomy in Delhi is because a tumor is discovered in an adrenal gland that produces an excess of one of the hormones.
 The vast majority of these tumors are benign.
 Each type of tumor produces an excess of a certain hormone, so the symptoms can be varied.
 The main tumors of the adrenal glands are:

 - Pheochromocytomas: produce an excess of adrenaline or norepinephrine.
 They can cause an increase in blood pressure, tachycardia, and palpitations or very severe headache.
 They usually increase blood sugar.

 - Aldosteronomas: produce an excess of aldosterone.
 They cause a significant increase in blood pressure and a decrease in potassium in the blood.

 - Secretory corticosteroid tumors: they produce a disease called Cushing’s syndrome, due to excess corticosteroids.
 They cause obesity (very marked on the face and trunk), increased blood pressure, increased blood sugar, fragile skin and vinous stretch marks in the abdomen.